40,000 Evacuated in Garden Grove Amid Chemical Tank Explosion Threat

 Key Facts

-- Authorities warned the tank is 'actively in crisis' and may spill thousands of gallons or 'blow up.'
+- Authorities described the chemical tank as 'actively in crisis' and warned it may spill or explode.

 What Happened